 If not, we will let you know of any changes to the plan you could make to get our approval.

-If you live in one of our general homes, we will approve replacing an existing shower with a bath if you meet the following conditions:
+If you live in one of our general homes, you can replace an existing shower with a bath, if you meet the following conditions:

-1. You pay the installation costs, including for removal of building rubbish to an approved tip.
+- You pay the installation costs, including for removal of waste to an approved tip.

 If you live in one of our sheltered homes (for elderly and disabled people), please discuss your plans with us first.